abhinjata/graphmylife/README.md

 # Hey!
-My website is current down but here's what I used and who I am.
+My website is currently down but here's what I used and who I am.

 I'm Abhinav, you can call me A.J.
 I'm a student of Computer Science who has a deep passion for journalism, social sciences, politics, philosophy, and more.
 Here, I post all my pieces of writing!
 Happy reading.